FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 * `Class'/AirSim/VehicleAdv/Cars/TechnionCar/TechnionCarPawn.TechnionCarPawn_C'`
 * `Class'/AirSim/VehicleAdv/Cars/SuvCar/SuvCarPawn.SuvCarPawn_C'`

-All vehicles will have a width of 100cm and a length of 180cm.
+All vehicles will have a width of 100cm, a length of 180cm and a hight of 50cm.
 This is the bounding box of the vehicle (the part of the vehicle that interacts with the world) The 3d models are not restricted to this size.